vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Carrel, Dr. Alexis, author of Journey Caitanya, great Vaisnava saint, settled to Lourdes' 561 . at Puri and lived there for 18 years Carvaka, 34; views of the followers of

-till his death in 1533 A. D. 702; is in said to have converted the Gajapati Caste, exclusiveness declared that a king Pratāparudradeva to his new dvija even of bad character is to be faith 702 ; visited Vrndāvana 692; honoured and not a sūdra though of was worshipped along with Vişnu good character 85; excommunicated at Jagannatha, being described as a sinner if he refused to perform narabrahma while Jagannātha was prayascitta 76; one guilty of a sin said to be darubrahma 702
+till his death in 1533 A. D. 702; is in said to have converted the Gajapati Caste, exclusiveness declared that a king Pratāparudradeva to his new dvija even of bad character is to be faith 702 ; visited Vrndāvana 692; honoured and not a sūdra though of was worshipped along with Viṣnu good character 85; excommunicated at Jagannatha, being described as a sinner if he refused to perform narabrahma while Jagannātha was prayascitta 76; one guilty of a sin said to be darubrahma 702

 or crime had to give in some cases Caitanyacandrodaya, a drama by Para- a dinner to men of his c.76; persons